linrongbin16/lin.nvim.dev/user-guide.md

 ### Manage LSP Servers

-By default, [a bunch of language servers](#embedded-language-servers) are already embedded.
-But sooner or later you need to manage these LSP servers yourself, the manager is supported by [mason.nvim](https://github.com/williamboman/mason.nvim).
+By default, [a bunch of language servers](/lin.nvim.dev/appendix/#embedded-language-servers) are already embedded.
+But sooner or later you need to manage these LSP servers yourself.

+LSP server manager is supported by [mason.nvim](https://github.com/williamboman/mason.nvim).
 Please try `:Mason` command in neovim for more information.

 To ensure LSP servers and formatters embedded, [mason-lspconfig.nvim](https://github.com/williamboman/mason-lspconfig.nvim) (for LSP servers), [null-ls.nvim](https://github.com/jose-elias-alvarez/null-ls.nvim) and [mason-null-ls.nvim](https://github.com/jay-babu/mason-null-ls.nvim) (for formatters/linters) are introduced as well.